Mortality Rate Calculator

-- Maternal death rate - Another specific type as it deals only with people deceased during pregnancy or within 42 days of termination.
+- Maternal death rate - Another specific type as it deals only with women deceased during pregnancy or within 42 days of termination.
 It may be tricky to calculate as it excludes deaths caused by incidents unrelated to this state.
 It's another way of comparing the medical development of countries or periods; it also tells us what conditions may increase risks related to childbirth (e.g., age).
 Often, you can read about high maternal mortality rates in the past centuries as it had, perhaps surprisingly, a great impact on people's lifestyles.

 - Combined mortality rate - A mixture of the specific rates often used in research.
 An instance could be the breast cancer mortality rate among women aged 35-79.
 This is age, cause, and sex-specific.

 - Age-adjusted death rate - A standardized and more objective rate.
 Mortality increases with age, so if we simply compared an older society (such as Japanese with a median age of 48.6) with a younger one (e.g., the USA with a median age of 38.1), we'd find that the former has higher mortality rate.
 To eliminate such distortions, the values are adjusted using various statistical techniques, resulting in the age-adjusted death rate.

 - Find the number of deaths and the population size reported during the specified period.